couchbase/query/docs/n1ql-authentication.md

 ## N1QL authentication model

-The N1QL authentication model builds upon the successful model.
-For back ends that implement this model, N1QL simply accepts an identity and a secret from each client, and uses those to authenticate the client against the back end.
-For purposes of this document, that specification is sufficient.
+The N1QL authentication model builds upon the successful authentication model.
+For back ends that implement the successful model, N1QL simply accepts an identity and a secret from each client, and uses those to authenticate the client against the back end.
+For purposes of this document, that specification is sufficient for such back ends.

-In the case of a Couchbase, the back end currently uses a non-standard authentication in two parts:
+In the case of Couchbase server, the back end currently uses a non-standard authentication model, which comes in two parts:

 * A special "Administrator" credential has access to all other credentials.